Bukovel: The Largest Artificial Lake in Ukraine

 For the safety of tourists, all sites have experienced instructors and accredited lifeguards present.
 The areas for swimming and water activities are delineated.

 The lake water is clear and warm up to 20-22 degrees.
 Among tourists, the lake has been called the "Carpathian Sea".

 Ski runs and lifts

-Bukovel comprises facilities situated at five mountains: Dovha (1,372 m), Bukovel (1,127 m), Bulchinekha (1,455 m), Babiy Pohar (1,180 m), and Chorna Kleva (1,241 m) thus giving it 60 km of ski runs of various difficulty levels.
+Bukovel comprises facilities situated at five mountains: Dovha (1,372 m), Bukovel (1,127 m), Bulchinekha (1,455 m), Babiy Pohar (1,180 m), and Chorna Kleva (1,241 m) thus giving it 68 km of ski runs of various difficulty levels.

 All runs provide space for up to 15,000 skiers to ski simultaneously.
 The runs are on slopes with grass basis, equipped with snow cannons and protected from direct sun light.
 Three of the runs are lighted to provide skiing at night.

-During season, the resort has 16 ski lifts capable in operation to service 34,700 people an hour.
+During the season, the resort has 19 ski lifts with a total capacity of about 35,000 people per hour.

-There are 63 ski runs in total, from 300 to 2,350 m long and are classified as blue, red and black.
-Their height drop is 40 to 285 m.
+At the same time, 20 thousand people can ride comfortably on the slopes of the resort.